adam-coster/adam-coster/projects/site/src/articles/commonjs-and-esm-importexport-compatibility-examples.md

 }
 ```

 Perfect!
 If we're using ESM we can basically treat _all_ code as if it's also ESM.
-(There are some nuances, but we can usually get away with ignoring them.)
+(There are some nuances, but we can often get away with ignoring them.)

-## Importing _from_ ESM and CommonJS _to_ CommonJS
+## Importing ESM into CommonJS (cjs)

-So importing into ESM is no biggie, are we so lucky with importing into CommonJS?

-NOPE!

-Since `require()` is synchronous, you can't use it to import ESM modules _at all_!
-In CommonJS you have to use `require` syntax for other CommonJS modules and an `import()` _function_ (distinct from the `import` keyword used in ESM!), a function that returns a _promise_, to import ESM.
+Since `require()` is synchronous, you can't use it to import ESM modules.
+Instead, to import ESM into CommonJS you'll use the asynchronous `import()` _function_.
+The returned promise resolves to an object with a `default` field (which points to the default exported value), plus a field per any named export.

 Let's take a look: